Amazon defends giving police face ID tech

 "And so we're very concerned that Amazon appears to be rushing into this surveillance market with and with no meaningful restrictions to limit how governments can use this and local governments themselves and local law enforcement are not adopting their own restrictions."

-The debate over the implantation of facial recognition software is happening all over the world.
+The debate over the implementation of facial recognition software is happening all over the world.
 In China, three wanted criminals have been arrested while at pop concerts after facial recognition spotted them as they entered the venue.

 Some point to the technology's limitations as a reason not to use it for law and order, including its shortcomings when accurately identifying people of colour.